ITProjectGroup25/contract-advice-ai-tool-itgroup25/README.md

 # Contract Advice AI Assistant & Referral Tool

-This is a server-based online software — the RIC form builder application — built using Next.js, Next-auth, Shadcn UI, Gemini AI API, Drizzle, PostgreSQL, and TypeScript.
+This is a server-based online software — the RIC form builder application — built using Next.js, Next-auth, Shadcn UI, Drizzle, PostgreSQL, and TypeScript.

 Its purpose is to answer user questions more efficiently.
 When running, the program operates a webpage and allows the user to select the type of request and the required files, or to easily create customized forms by providing prompts, and the forms can be published for others to fill out.
 Depending on the complexity, an answer is provided or the question is sent to an administrator's email.